foodfight/showz/scripts/episode-26-test-kitchen.md

 Outline/Questions
 -----------------

+* what kind of tests can I run w/ test-kitchen?
+What are the benefits of the different kinds of tests?
 * how stable is test-kitchen? which oses/distros does it support?
 * how do you use test-kitchen today?
 * What is the future for test-kitchen?